WebberZone/better-search/readme.txt

 = My search words are getting filtered or *How does the profanity filter work* =

-Better Search includes a very cool profanity filter using the script from <a href-"http://banbuilder.com/">Banbuilder</a>.
+Better Search includes a very cool profanity filter using the script from [Banbuilder](https://banbuilder.com/).
 You can customise which list of words you want to filter out from the Better Search settings page.
 Find the setting called "Filter these words:".
 The plugin will automatically strip out both partial and complete references of these words.
 You can turn the filter off by emptying the list.

 Know of a better profanity filter?
-Suggest one in the [forums](http://wordpress.org/support/plugin/better-search).
+Suggest one in the [forums](https://wordpress.org/support/plugin/better-search).

-= Functions =

-**get_bsearch_heatmap**

-Returns a formatted heatmap of popular searches.
-You can use this function in your search template or anywhere in your WordPress theme pages.

-Example Usage:

-`
-<?php if function_exists( 'get_bsearch_heatmap' ) {
-	$args = array(
-		'daily' => FALSE,
-		'smallest' => '10',			// Heatmap - Smallest Font Size
-		'largest' => '20',			// Heatmap - Largest Font Size
-		'unit' => 'pt',				// Heatmap - We'll use pt for font size 'cold' => 'ccc',			// Heatmap - cold searches
-		'hot' => '000',				// Heatmap - hot searches
-		'before' => '',				// Heatmap - Display before each search term
-		'after' => '&nbsp;',		// Heatmap - Display after each search term 'heatmap_limit' => '30',	// Heatmap - Maximum number of searches to display in heatmap
-		'daily_range' => '7',		// Daily Popular will contain posts of how many days?
-	);

-	echo get_bsearch_heatmap( $args );
-}

-`

 == Changelog ==